 - Have a fortress mentality

-Ensure your perimeter fencing and access gates are as strong and as secure as possible and carry prominent warning signs that CCTV and alarms are in operation.
+Ensure your perimeter fencing and access gates are as strong and as secure as possible and carry prominent warning signs that CCTV and temporary alarms are in operation.
 The fewer site access points, the better.

 - Remove temptation

 Lock all tools and small or valuable equipment or materials away securely, or remove from the site to safe storage if possible, especially over a longer shutdown period.
 If this isn’t feasible, securely label all plant, tools and equipment with an indelible i.d. mark and ensure they are listed on a police-approved national tool register so if they’re lost or stolen this could help their recovery.